scanback/docs/legitimacy/index.md

 ## Awards
 - Fulbright Scholar
 - Wallenberg Scholar
 - EDAMBA: First Prize in best European doctoral dissertation in management, 2002

+## Volunteer Work
+- Member of the Board of Advisors: The Fletcher School at Tufts University.The Digital Planet initiative, funded by the Gates Foundation.
+- Class Secretary: Harvard Business School.
+MBA Class of 1983 Section I.
+- Reunion Volunteer: Harvard Business School.
+MABA Class of 1983.

 ## Lived in
 - United States